How Much Does a Tax Attorney Cost?

 Tax attorney costs vary, but you need to consider experience as well as price.

-The cost depends on the complexity of your situation, the time required, and the tax attorney's fee structure.
+The cost also depends on the complexity of your situation, the time required, the tax attorney's fee structure, and the severity of your tax problems.
 To get a quote, contact a tax attorney directly.
 Most tax attorneys start with a free consultation.
 Then they can explain their fee structure and give you an estimate of the cost.

 This guide provides an overview of tax attorney rates and what to expect if you contact a tax attorney.
 Then, it covers alternatives to hiring tax attorneys if you want to save money.